ooboqoo/koa-mongo/doc/index.md

 ### Others

-Fetch static resource served form folder 'doc' and 'views' don't need authorization.
+Fetching static resources served from the folder _doc_ and _views_ does not require any authorization.

-You can find the full api list with the path http://localhost:3300/api
+You can find the full API list with the path http://localhost:3300/api.